 In re Syncora Guarantee Inc. (6th Cir.) – Represented creditor in City of Detroit bankruptcy, obtaining writ of mandamus directing district court to promptly decide appeal arising out of bankruptcy proceedings to allow appellate review of that decision before confirmation of a plan of adjustment.

 In re Spansion, Inc. (3d Cir.) – Represented leading consumer electronics and software company in appeal over whether client retained its intellectual-property licensing rights under 11 U.S.C. § 365(n) after Spansion's rejection of a license in Chapter 11 bankruptcy proceedings.
+Third Circuit affirmed judgment in client’s favor.

 In re ION Media Networks (2d Cir.) – Represented debtor ION Media Networks in appeal by a creditor challenging validity of third-party releases in ION's Chapter 11 plan of reorganization.